Schwad/inspecstyle-atom/README.md

+# WIP: This package is __not__ live, but we would love your help and input!
+Core issue here: https://github.com/inspec/inspec/issues/5095

 # InSpecStyle

-This is a fork of [inspecstyle](https://atom.io/packages/inspecstyle) meant as a starting place for the inspecstyle atom package, which applies style guide suggestions to InSpec code.
+This is a fork of [linter-rubocop](https://atom.io/packages/linter-rubocop) meant as a starting place for the inspecstyle atom package, which applies style guide suggestions to InSpec code.

 ## TODO: